Skip to main content

 We were super happy with the Coleman RoadTrip 285’s design.
 The portable cart was easy to lower for transport, letting us wheel the 3-burner grill to and from events.

-We love the pull-out side tables, and the grill was decently sturdy when it was set up, too.
+We love the pull-out side tables, and the grill is decently sturdy when set up, too.
 Add in the eight-burger capacity and we felt like we were cooking on a full-sized grill!

-We had some trouble with the griddle-like design in the middle of the cast-iron grates; the flat portion transferred more heat than the spaced grates, creating an uneven heating pattern.
+We had some trouble with the griddle-like design in the middle of the cast-iron grates.
+The flat portion transferred more heat than the spaced grates, creating an uneven heating pattern.
 We also found this grill difficult to clean.
-The removable water pan is designed to catch grease, but it was a complete mess after our tests.
+The removable water pan catches grease, but it was a complete mess after our tests.

 Pros